kr-g/gitonic/README.md

       }
     }

+where `.file-ext` is a simple file extension such as `.py`, or a comma separated list of extensions `.c,.h,.cpp`. wild-cards are not supported.

-here `para` is an array of cmd-line options passed to the formatter command where `%file` is a placeholder and replaced by the file name
+where `para` is an array of cmd-line options passed to the formatter command where `%file` is a placeholder and replaced by the file name

 for different file extensions `gitonic` will call the formatter accordingly